grafana/writers-toolkit/docs/sources/style-guide/style-conventions/index.md

 ### Warnings

 A warning informs the user not to do something.
-Warnings are usually reserved for actions that, if performed, could cause harm to hardware, software, or data.
+Warnings are reserved for actions that could cause harm to hardware, software, or data.

-Warnings have an admonition shortcode.
-The syntax is as follows:
+The syntax for a warning admonition is as follows:

 ```markdown
 {{%/* admonition type="warning" */%}}